 It’s good to know that the typical growth cycle of brambles is such that the “floricanes” (second-year canes) are the ones that produce fruit.

-Avoid planting your brambles in the same spots where you’ve grown anything in the tomato family, since both are susceptible to some of the same diseases.
+Avoid planting your wild red raspberry in the same spots where you’ve grown anything in the tomato family, since both are susceptible to some of the same diseases.

 Pollinator refuge areas are important for brambles as well as other fruits – better get on that pollinator garden idea if you haven’t gotten to it yet!
 I’m pretty sure that one is on everyone’s to-do list.
 I am hoping to add two more bee and butterfly patches to the one-acre this year.